 Set up compliance features

-Your Microsoft 365 Business comes with features to protect your data and devices, and help you keep yours and your customers' sensitive information secure.
+Your Microsoft 365 Business Premium comes with features to protect your data and devices, and help you keep your and your customers' sensitive information secure.

 Set up DLP features